 A limited number of graduate assistantships are available to assist students with educational costs.
 Assistantships require at least 20 hours of work each week in a specified campus office.
 Compensation for the assistantship is equal to the tuition of one graduate course per semester.
-Contact the graduate admission office of your intended program for more information.
+Contact the graduate admission office for more information.

 Federal Direct Unsubsidized Stafford Loan Program: Graduate students are eligible for financial assistance through the Federal Direct Unsubsidized Stafford Loan program.
 Under the unsubsidized program, interest begins accruing while the student is enrolled.
 Interest may either be paid during the enrollment period or may be capitalized on a quarterly basis; in which case the interest will be added to the principal amount of the loan.
 All degree-seeking graduate students who are enrolled at least half-time are eligible for this loan, however, you must file the FAFSA to qualify.
 The amount you may borrow will be determined by the Financial Planning Office and is based on your total educational costs for the academic year, not to exceed $20,500 in an academic year.

 South Carolina Teachers Loan Program: To encourage talented and qualified South Carolina students to enter the teaching profession, the State of South Carolina developed the Teachers Loan Program to assist students with college expenses.
 The loans can be canceled at the rate of 20% per year by teaching in South Carolina public schools in state-designated areas of critical need.
 Applications are available in the Office of Financial Assistance beginning in February for the following academic year.
 The deadline for applying is April 30.